Ricardo Reis (heteronym): Critical overview

 Reis Odes were first published in 1924 in the Athena: Revista de Arte, founded by Fernando Pessoa and Ruy Vaz.
 Further eight odes were later published between 1927 and 1930 in the literary journal Presença.
 The remaining poems and prose were published posthumously.

-In a letter to William Bentley, director of the journal Portugal, on October 31, 1924, to announce his journal Athena, Pessoa wrote that "a knowledge of the language would be indispensable, for instance, to appraise the 'Odes' of Ricardo Reis, whose Portuguese would draw upon him the blessing of António Vieira, as his stile and diction that of Horace (he has been called, admirably I believe, 'a Greek Horace who writes in Portuguese')".
+In a letter to William Bentley, director of the journal Portugal, on October 31, 1924, to announce his journal Athena, Pessoa wrote that "a knowledge of the language would be indispensable, for instance, to appraise the 'Odes' of Ricardo Reis, whose Portuguese would draw upon him the blessing of António Vieira, as his style and diction are that of Horace (he has been called, admirably I believe, 'a Greek Horace who writes in Portuguese')".

 Since Pessoa didn't determine the death of Reis, one can assume that he survived his author who died on November 30, 1935.
 In the novel The Year of the Death of Ricardo Reis (1984), the Portuguese writer José Saramago rebuilds, in his own personal outlook, the literary world of this heteronym after 1935, creating a dialog between Ricardo Reis and the ghost of his author.

-"How I write on behalf of these three [ heteronyms ]...
+"How I write on behalf of these three [ heteronyms ]....
 Caeiro out of pure and unexpected inspiration, without knowing or even calculating that he was going to write.
 Ricardo Reis, after an abstract deliberation, which suddenly materialized into an ode."

 — Fernando Pessoa, "Letter to Adolfo Casais Monteiro", January 13, 1935.